 Navigation Rails, since its inception, has become widespread, and users stumble across those rails across a variety of Google websites.
 The main idea behind the rails was to offer easy access to the most important top-level destinations of an app or even a web page.

 In this sense, the navigation rails acted as the bottom bars that we get to see on small screens on various websites.
-However, the thing with small screens is that navigating a website on it does not posit any problem most of the time.
+However, the thing with small screens is that navigating a website on it most of the time does not have any problem.
 But it seems like YouTube badly needs to update its app on tablets and bring in a new interface for the same.

 Under the discussion thread aptly titled “What app badly needs a tablet interface”, Reddit users made it known that not only YouTube but also Firefox, Instagram, Discord badly need a tablet interface to make it easier to use on tablets.